CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 1. Open Source...
 Author -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor -> Importer
 2. Open Source...
 Author -> Author w/Steward -> Manufacturer
-3. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled and installed for later use or analysis.
+3. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled, installed and shared for later verification or analysis.

 ## License and use of this document